Chief Scientist Carl Nelson talks about dry ice and demonstrates several bubble making devices you can create at home that create fog filled bubbles.

 Chief Scientist Carl Nelson demonstrates how to carve a pumpkin with a bit of science and a big boom!

 Learn how to make your own spooky fog-filled bubbles for halloween.
 We call them Boo Bubbles.

 Dr. Insecta shares some insects and arachnoids with 13abc weekend anchor Tony Geftos.

 Vampire slime looks very different depending on how you view it.
 Light reflected from the slime looks green, but light passing through it is red!

 Using sodium alginate, a seaweed extract, you can make fun and edible “worms” just like some fancy restaurants.

-Halloween is just around the corner and making a batch of edible blood is a great way to spend the day in your kitchen with the kids.
-If you’re gearing up for Halloween and are in need of some fake blood, there is no reason to go out and pay a lot of money for this kinda thing.
+Halloween is just around the corner, and making a batch of edible blood is a great way to spend the day in your kitchen with the kids.
+If you’re gearing up for Halloween and are in need of some fake blood, it is a great opportunity to explore science.
 You most likely have everything you need at home to whip up a batch of blood.